ETH-WindMil/benchmarktu1402/README.md

 ## Notes

-- The backend and frontend are currently not connected
 - The code can be configured and executed through main.py script
 - All python dependencies are included in [Anaconda](https://www.anaconda.com/distribution/) installations